 i) The cost of an ICG shall be supported by the participating Sectors on an equal basis and each Director shall include budgetary provisions for such meetings in the budget of his or her Sector.

-Annex C (to Resolution 18 (Rev. Hammamet, 2016))
+Annex C (to Resolution 18 (Rev. Geneva, 2022))

 Coordination of radiocommunication, telecommunication standardization and development activities through intersector rapporteur groups